Updated June 26, 2026

 Career Impact & Salary Data

-CompTIA Security+ serves as a career catalyst, particularly for professionals transitioning into cybersecurity from other IT roles.
-The certification validates foundational knowledge that employers expect from entry-level security professionals.
+Security+ is a career catalyst, particularly for professionals transitioning into cybersecurity from other IT roles.
+It validates the foundational knowledge employers expect from entry-level security professionals.

 Career Paths